 Thyrotoxicosis is the clinical state associated with excess thyroid hormone activity, usually due to inappropriately high-circulating thyroid hormones.
 The clinical presentation varies, ranging from asymptomatic or subclinical, to life-threatening thyroid storm.
 Typical symptoms are due to the hypermetabolic state induced by excess thyroid hormones and include weight loss, heat intolerance, and palpitations.
 The differential for thyrotoxicosis is broad and will need a combination of a thorough physical exam, laboratory studies, and imaging to determine the cause since treatment is based on the underlying etiology.
 Thyrotoxicosis can lead to serious complications when not diagnosed and treated appropriately, including delirium, altered mental status, osteoporosis, muscle weakness, atrial fibrillation, congestive heart failure (CHF), thromboembolic disease, cardiovascular collapse, and death.
-In this review, we discuss the diagnosis and management of hyperthyroidism.
+In this activity, we discuss the diagnosis and management of hyperthyroidism.

 The most common cause of thyrotoxicosis is Graves' disease, followed by toxic multinodular goiter (TMNG) and toxic adenoma (TA).
 Other causes include thyroiditis, subacute thyroiditis, painless thyroiditis, and gestational hyperthyroidism.
 Drug-induced thyrotoxicosis has been associated with amiodarone and iodinated contrast.